-2.2.
-Female Wages in Transition
+B. Female Wages in Transition

-There is a wealth of research analyzing the evolution of the gender wage gap during early promarket reforms when wage dispersion increased dramatically and when labor force participation rates decreased from the artificially high levels of the communist era.5 While the gender wage gap has been quite stable in many transition countries (Newell and Reilly, 2000), it has dropped by about 10 percentage points in East Germany.
+There is a wealth of research analyzing the evolution of the gender wage gap during early promarket reforms when wage dispersion increased dramatically and when labor force participation rates decreased from the artificially high levels of the communist era.5 A typical finding from these studies is that gender differences in observed worker characteristics contribute little towards the significant raw wage gaps between men and women.
+While the gender wage gap has been quite stable in many transition countries (Newell and Reilly, 2000), it has dropped by about 10 percentage points in East Germany.
 Hunt (2002) attributes much of this decrease to low-earning women selectively dropping out of the labor force.

+The 1990 monetary union between East and West Germany led to a large increase in East German wage level while western trade unions took over the East German wage bargaining system.
+Drastic restructuring and mass layoffs were accompanied by early retirement policies and other public-assistance programs.
+Hunt argues that union wage rises have caused the less productive to be laid off and that the decreased child care availability in the eastern lands was not important in the selective layoff process.
 Today, the East German female employment ratio is comparable to that of West Germany, but the level of its female labor-force participation still remains relatively high.6 This has been explained by Bonin and Euwals (2002) as being largely due to the different pro-participation characteristics of the Eastern female workforce, inherited from the communist times of female labor-market emancipation.

 Out of the many gender wage gap studies of transition economies, only two pay close attention to the issue of gender segregation.
 Ogloblin (1999) analyzes the Russian Longitudinal Monitoring Survey from 1994-1996 and finds that the gender pay gap cannot be explained by gender differences in education and experience.
-However, additional conditioning on industry and firm ownership dummies as well as on a class of occupational dummies capturing overwhelmingly "male" and "female" occupations accounts for over 80% of the Russian wage gap.
-In contrast, Jurajda (2003) uses large matched employer-employee data covering medium- and large-firm Czech and Slovak employment in 1998 to suggest that in Central Europe segregation of women into low-paying occupations and firms is responsible for only about one third of the total wage gap.
+However, additional conditioning on industry and firm ownership dummies as well as on a class of occupational dummies capturing overwhelmingly 'male' and 'female' occupations accounts for over 80 percent of the Russian wage gap.
+Jurajda (2003) uses large matched employer-employee data covering medium- and large-firm Czech and Slovak employment in 1998 to suggest that in Central Europe segregation of women into low-paying occupations and firms is responsible for only about one third of the total wage gap.